It can be scary when your little one gets injured, and our first reaction is to help them with any household products we have.

 In general, it’s good practice to have an extra cone or vet wrap around the house just in case your little one gets cut or hurt.
-The thing is, dependant on where the cut is, your little one may still be able to reach the cut, which means even with a cone, your kitty may be in danger when you use Neosporin.
+The thing is dependant on where the cut is, your little one may still be able to reach the cut, which means even with a cone, your kitty may be in danger when you use Neosporin.

-Also note: Neosporin should never be administered on a deep or sever cut.
+Side Note: Neosporin should never be administered on a deep or sever cut.
 This is true for both humans and cats.
 This can cause blood toxicity.

 So, what exactly makes it unsafe?

-Neosporin has three active ingredients which are bacitracin, neomycin and polymyxin B (and just some extra info: polysporin has polymyxin B and bacitracin).
+Neosporin has three active ingredients which are bacitracin, neomycin and polymyxin B (and just some extra info: Polysporin has polymyxin B and bacitracin).

-Polymyxin in particular has been linked to anaphylaxis (the act of anaphylactic shock which we commonly relate to peanut allergies) which like in humans, can cause death if not dealt with immediately.
+Polymyxin, in particular, has been linked to anaphylaxis (the act of anaphylactic shock which we commonly relate to peanut allergies) which like in humans, can cause death if not dealt with immediately.

 Are there any other concerns when using Neosporin on cats?

 Unfortunately, medications can be a bit of a guessing game.
-Medications can’t solve every problem, and since each cat is different, it’s best to be working with someone who knows how to tell if the medication is working or not (which is why I again recommend getting your little one checked by a vet early, and use pet specific products very early on.)
+Medications can’t solve every problem, and since each cat is different, it’s best to be working with someone who knows how to tell if the medication is working or not (which is why I again recommend getting your little one checked by a vet early and use pet-specific products very early on.)

-If you’re using neosporin for rashes, infections, skin irratations, etc it’s best to take your little one to the vet to make sure you’re getting to the root of the problem and not just putting a bandaid on the problem.
+If you’re using Neosporin for rashes, infections, skin irritations, etc it’s best to take your little one to the vet to make sure you’re getting to the root of the problem and not just putting a bandaid on the problem.

-While yes, Neosporin can be used our on furry friends, it’s best to avoid it because it can come with a lot of negative side effects if not administered correctly.
+While yes, Neosporin can be used on our furry friends, it’s best to avoid it because it can come with a lot of negative side effects if not administered correctly.
 I highly recommend putting the tube down and getting your little one checked by a vet and trying out some pet safe products in the meantime.
 It’s better to make sure you’re safe and not sorry.